 - 6 The Target of Evaluation (TOE), the S3CC9LC microcontroller featuring the TORNADOTM cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contactless and contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a RSA asymmetric cryptography library and an AIS20 compliant random number generation library.
-All other software is called Smartcard Embedded Software and is not part of the TOE. - Regarding the RSA crypto library the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA crypto library.
-Hence the TOE can be delivered with or without the functionality of the RSA crypto library what's resulting in two TOE configurations.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA and/or ECC asymmetric cryptography library and an AIS20 compliant random number generation library.
+The ECC library further includes the functionality of hash computation.
+The ECC library further includes the functionality of hash computation using SHA1, SHA224 and SHA256 algorithm.
+The use of these functionalities for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+However, the functionalities of SHA224 and SHA256 computation are intended to be used for signature generation and verification. - Regarding the RSA and ECC library the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA and ECC library.
+Hence the TOE can be delivered with or without the functionality of the RSA and ECC library what's resulting in four TOE configurations (without RSA and ECC library, with RSA and ECC library, with ECC library only, with RSA library only).
 This is considered in this Security Target and a corresponding note (indicated by "optional") is added where required.
-In case the TOE is delivered including the RSA crypto library, these optional marked parts have to be considered, otherwise these parts can be neglected.
-If the user decides not to use the RSA crypto library the library is not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) is not provided by the TOE.
-Deselecting the RSA crypto library means excluding the code implementing functionality, which the user decided not to use.
+In case the TOE is delivered including the RSA and ECC library, these optional marked parts have to be considered, otherwise these parts can be neglected.
+If the user decides not to use the RSA and ECC library are not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and/or Elliptic Curve Cryptography (ECC) is/are not provided by the TOE.
+Deselecting the RSA and ECC library means excluding the code implementing functionality, which the user decided not to use.
 Excluding the code of the deselected functionality has no impact on any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality.